predix-ui/predix-ui/_pages/develop/data-grid/overview.md

 # FAQ

-### What should teams participating in the beta do?

-Teams should test the grid on its own or in their application, try real use cases, show stakeholders, and perform user testing.
-Any issues or requests uncovered during testing should be filed as [GitHub issues](https://github.com/predixdesignsystem/px-data-grid/issues) or directed to the design system team.

-### What does "beta" mean?
-Should I use this in production?

-The beta release is meant for internal testing by GE teams.
-During the beta period, we do not recommend you use the data grid in production applications, as we will be making changes to improve stability and the overall user experience.
-Some APIs will also likely break during the beta period.
-If you wait for the general release the grid will be more stable.

-### How long will the beta period last for?
-When will the new grid be ready for production?

-The beta period will last for the month of March.
-During the beta we will listen to customer feedback and prioritize fixes and other requests as we receive them.
-We will keep teams involved in the beta up-to-date about updates to the grid, and later in March we will make an announcement when we have a firm date for releasing the grid in GA.

-### Does the new grid work on mobile screen sizes?
+### Does px-data-grid work on mobile screen sizes?

-No, we did not prioritize mobile for this release.
-We will revisit mobile/responsive behavior in a future release based on customer feedback.
+No, we are not prioritizing mobile at this stage.
+We may revisit mobile/responsive behavior in a future release based on customer feedback.

 ### What browsers does the new grid support?